-Impervious Factor identified in the Master Drainage Study Update (2023) Table 3-3.
-The impervious factor represents an estimate of the percentage of surface area that will generate storm water
+1 Impervious Factor identified in the Master Drainage Study Update (2023) Table 3-3.
+The impervious factor represents an estimate of the percentage of surface area that will generate storm water run-off

-Residential Unit Density assumes the median of the land use zones included in the Single Family and Multi-Family groupings.
-Floor Area Ratio based off City provided Impact Fee Unit
+2 Residential Unit Density assumes the median of the land use zones included in the Single Family and Multi-Family groupings.
+Floor Area Ratio based off City provided Impact Fee Unit Assessments Spreadsheet

-Average unit size based on planned new development in the City of Santee.
+3 Average unit size based on planned new development in the City of Santee.
 Floor Area Ratios used to convert EDU per Acre to per KSF: Commercial (0.24), Office (0.68), and Industrial (0.35).

-Single Family includes HL, R1, R1-A, R2, and R7 land use data from the Master Drainage Study Update (2023).
-Impervious Factor takes the average and Residential Density takes the median
+4 Single Family includes HL, R1, R1-A, R2, and R7 land use data from the Master Drainage Study Update (2023).
+Impervious Factor takes the average and Residential Density takes the median of these land use zones.

-Multi Family includes R14 and R22 land use data from the Master Drainage Study Update (2023).
-Impervious Factor takes the average and Residential Density takes the median of these land
+5 Multi Family includes R14 and R22 land use data from the Master Drainage Study Update (2023).
+Impervious Factor takes the average and Residential Density takes the median of these land use zones.